kaelzhang/shell-safe-rm/README.md

 If a file or directory with the same name already exists in the Trash, the name of newly-deleted items will be ended with the current date and time.

+## Features
+- On MacOS, safe-rm` will use AppleScript to delete files or directories as much as possible to enable the built-in "put-back" capability in the system Trash bin.

 ## Supported options

 For those implemented options, safe-rm will act **exactly the same** as the original `rm` command